mestonecoa/250725-demo-Langflow-RAG/README.md

-# Langflow Demo: Exploring a Visual Workflow Tool
+# Langflow Demo: I don't like it

 ## Objective